You finally have the chance to study abroad in a French-speaking country and you have one question in mind: how to become fluent in French?

 Studying a language abroad is definitely an effective way to immerse yourself in the language and feel connected to the local culture.
 You are naturally learning something new every day.
-However let’s not forget that a language also entails structure, rules, and exceptions.
+However, let’s not forget that a language also entails structure, rules, and exceptions.

+Here are some tips on how to learn French fast and how to become fluent in French.
 Go through them and choose what’s best for you and most importantly enjoy your journey to fluency!

 Looking to study the French language?

 Browse and compare French courses and programs here!

 Let's start with the basics.
 A comprehensive book is a blessing, especially if you are a beginner.